A substandard candle: the low-$\nu$ method at few-GeV neutrino energies: Experimentally accessible variables

-\autoref{fig:smear_q0_proxy_int} shows the true \qz distributions for CC-inclusive \numu--\argon and \numub--\argon events produced by cutting on the three different proxy variables considered, all with a cut of $\leq$~0.3~GeV, produced using a uniform neutrino flux distribution in $0<E_\nu<20~\text{GeV}$.
-The general trend is for all of the proxy variables to include true \qz contributions significantly above the proxy variable cut value.
+\autoref{fig:smear_q0_proxy_numu} (\autoref{fig:smear_q0_proxy_numub}) shows the true \qz distributions for CC-inclusive \numu--\argon (\numub--\argon) events produced by cutting on the three different proxy variables considered, all with a cut of $\leq$~0.3~GeV.
+These distributions are produced using uniform fluxes centred on 2, 5 and 10 GeV, with a $\pm$0.5 GeV width, in order to demonstrate how each proxy's smearing evolves with respect to true \qz changes as a function of neutrino energy.
+The general trend is to include true \qz contributions significantly above the proxy variable's cut value, for all of the proxy variables and for all energies.
 This trend is more pronounced for \numub than \numu because of the relative probability for emitting energetic, but unobservable, neutrons.
+The smearing largely increases with neutrino energy, although this effect is much more pronounced for \numub than \numu.
 The smearing between \qz and \ehadtrue is due to the initial-state nuclear dynamics and unmeasured energy-loss to the nucleus through final state interactions and nuclear excitations.
 The broad tail in the \qz distribution when cutting on \ehadreco is due to missed neutron energy.
-The additional smearing between \qz and \eavail is largely due to the effect of not accounting for the masses of charged pions, which results in the additional high-\qz events migrating into the low-\qz sample.
-Although there are pronounced differences between the generators in all cases, they tend to be largest for $\qz<0.3~\text{GeV}$, which is less problematic if the differences in this region are constant as a function of \enutrue.
-The bigger concern is the different migration in from higher \qz, which will not be constant with increasing \enutrue.
+The additional smearing between \qz and \eavail is largely due to the effect of not accounting for the masses of charged pions, which results in the additional high-\qz events migrating into the ``low-\qz'' sample.
+Although there are pronounced differences between the generators in all cases, they tend to be largest for $\qz<0.3~\text{GeV}$, which is less problematic if the differences in this region are constant as a function of \enutrue, which seems to be the case for \numu--\argon in \autoref{fig:smear_q0_proxy_numu}, although holds less true for \numub--\argon in \autoref{fig:smear_q0_proxy_numub}.
+A bigger concern is the different migration in from higher \qz, which is clearly not constant with increasing \enutrue for \numub--\argon.
 Notably, GiBUU predicts significantly different behaviour to the other models, and, in general, model differences above the cut value appear to be larger for \numub than \numu.